flynx/XMPGen/README.rst

     Advanced options:
       --rate-top-level    if set, also rate top level previews.
-      --search-input      if set, this will enable searching for input directories, otherwise ROOT/INPUT will be used
+      --no-search-input   if set, this will disable searching for input directories, otherwise ROOT/INPUT will be used
                           directly.
 NOTE: this will find all matching INPUT directories, including nested ones.